 You know those paper fortune tellers?
 They were *the* rage when I was a kid.
 I loved them!
 And it is time to introduce my kiddos to the joy of Cootie catchers – while reviewing math lessons.

-We made two paper games, one to review fractions and another to review times tables.
+But today we made two paper games, one to review fractions and another to review times tables.

 Want to learn how to fold a cootie catcher?
 Check out our instructions on our “Learning to Read CVC words” post.
 We made a fortune teller there to help our kids sound out words.